mattzcarey/code-review-gpt/README.md

 ## Usage

+Not installed globally: Run `npx code-review-gpt` in the root directory of a git repository.
-Run `code-review-gpt` in the root directory of a git repository.
+Installed globally: Run `npx code-review-gpt` in the root directory of a git repository.

 ## Roadmap